Hallaur

 Hallaur or Hallor village is located in Domariyaganj Tehsil of Siddharthnagar district in Uttar Pradesh, India.
 Domariyaganj is the nearest town to Hallaur village.

 The name was derived from Chapter Hal-ata (Al-Insan) of the Quran by Meer Syed Shah Abdur Rasool (Meera Baba).
-Hallaur has a post office with PIN 272191 and homoeopathic and Ayurvedic dispensaries and a maternity home run by the State government.
+It has a maternity home run by the state government.
 Bhatangwan village was merged into Hallaur and became a de facto part of Hallaur.

 It is 44 kilometres southwest of Siddharthnagar district and 49 kilometres north of Basti district headquarters, neighbouring Domariaganj its headquarters.
-It is one of the biggest villages of the district and hence is sometimes because of its vast area referred to as a town by the local people of Siddhartha Nagar.
-Hallaur bazaar, a weekly shopping market, is the backbone of all trading activities of the area.
-The bazaar was established in 1907 by Meer Akber Husain, a prominent figured landlord and elderly person of old Basti district.
-Hallaur is a well-known place in the fields of literacy, education, art and culture, and social and political awareness.

 History

 As per historical evidence some 335 years ago (during the reign of the Mughal Emperor Aurangzeb), a noble and small family of Sayyids, led by Shah Sayyid Abdur Rasool along with his family migrated from the Persian City of Toos to India during the Mughal period.
 Shah Syed Abdur Rasool later came to be known as "Meera Baba".
 He was a devout Twelver Shiite.In fact ancestors of more than 20% of present sadaat population was migrated from nearby villages such as Pandri, Sisai, Bhuigaawan, Pokhra, Bangawaan and Pipra during the past 250 years.
 Some migrated even 50 to 60 years ago.

 Meera Baba's tomb is in the heartland of Hallaur and old natives of Hallaur who are descendants of Meera Baba and his brothers revere him a lot.
 Every year urs of Meera Baba is commemorated and attended by huge number of people.
 A huge gathering pay their homage and recite verses of the Quran at his tomb daily especially on every Thursday.
 As per historical evidences Mughal Emperor Alamgir II visited Hallaur and was so impressed by Meera Baba's charms and divine power that he gifted five villages to Meera Baba.
 Shah Abdur Rasool Trust is still functional in Hallaur.
-The trust is responsible for maintenance of Bada Imambargah, maintenance of tomb of Meera Baba, organising anniversaries, etc. Day of Ashura procession on 10th Moharram, mourning procession of 7th Moharram and similar other processions are organised by the trust (Waqf) round the year from the grants released by Shia Central Waqf Board in favour of Waqf Shah Alamgir II.The present trustee is Janab Shah Saiyyed Salman Mehdi.
+The trust is responsible for maintenance of Bada Imambargah, maintenance of tomb of Meera Baba, organising anniversaries, etc. Day of Ashura procession on 10th Moharram, mourning procession of 7th Moharram and similar other processions are organised by the trust (Waqf) round the year from the grants released by Shia Central Waqf Board in favour of Waqf Shah Alamgir II.The present trustee is Janab Naushad Haider Rizvi, Advocate.